tclahr/uac-docs/docs/index.md

 **--debug**

 Enable debug mode.
 This will result in more details as to what UAC is doing in the background as it runs.
-The messages will be stored in the `uac.log`.stderr``` file.
+The messages will be stored in the ```uac.log.stderr``` file.

 ### Other options